 Manny is regularly recognized as a leader in his field by prominent legal publications, including Chambers USA, The Legal 500, The Best Lawyers in America and Super Lawyers.
 He has also been recognized as a “Top Latino Lawyer” by Latino Lawyers Magazine for his instrumental role in closing some of the largest real estate transactions in Florida and throughout the U.S., and for his leadership in the Latino community.

 Manny is fluent in Spanish.

-- The purchaser in the acquisition of the Southeast Financial Center in Miami, Florida, for a purchase price in excess of $500 million.
+- Representation of purchaser in the acquisition of the Southeast Financial Center in Miami, Florida, for a purchase price in excess of $500 million.
 The Miami Herald hailed this transaction as the largest single-building transaction in the history of Miami.
 Mr. Fernandez also represented the seller in its acquisition of the property in 2007.